 Margaret L. Kripke PhD and Tacey A. Rosolowski PhD

-In this segment, Dr. Kripke discusses the "great and unexpected honor"of serving for two terms on the President's Cancer Panel (2003 and 2006, appointed by George Bush).
+In this chapter, Dr. Kripke discusses the "great and unexpected honor"of serving for two terms on the President's Cancer Panel (2003 and 2006, appointed by George Bush).
 This experience, she says, taught her that cancer research does not necessarily serve patients, a discovery (after a career in research labs) that turned her into an advocate for changing the balance of how research is funded.
 She believes that the Panel's report on cancer survivorship ('03 term) helped to bring attention to the need for follow up plans when patients leave the hospital, as well as the necessity of providing them with complete medical records.
 She would like to see the Panel address issues of cancer prevention, noting that the most important report she contributed to was on the effects of the environment on cancer ('06 term) and how little we know about the cancer causing properties of agents in our food and environment and how agents banned in other countries are still in use in the U.S. She notes that "the government doesn't want to deal with it"and this kind of study has lagged behind everything else.
 The Panel took a lot of criticism for its "strongly worded report"(including from the American Cancer Society).
 She explains why the Cancer Panel elected to focus on environmental factors, given that only 6% of cancers are attributable to the environment.
 Dr. Kripke then turns to her post-retirement activities.
 She first talks about serving as Special Assistant to Provost Dr. Raymond DuBois to ease him into the culture and institution.
 She also served as ad interim department chair at the Smithville remote facility when the head stepped down.
 She also explains how she came to serve on the Mayor's Advisory Council on Health and Environment for the city of Houston (one project on the CEO Roundtable; one developing a resolution on obesity).

 -